LaGrange College: Aviation Program

+Manufacturing Engineering Technology Program

+Begun in fall 2025, the new bachelor’s degree in manufacturing engineering technology will focus on engineering roles outside of research.
+The Bureau of Labor Statistics forecasts that there will be 12% more new jobs by 2032.

 Servant Scholars Program

 Begun in the fall of 2012, the Servant Scholars Program is exclusively for juniors and seniors who have demonstrated high academic achievement, engagement, and leadership on campus.

 The program is housed in the newly renovated Broad Street Apartments, a local landmark built in 1936 and located halfway between the campus and downtown LaGrange.
 Among the only apartments in the city at the time, they filled a vital housing gap and provided a first home for many families.

 After falling into disrepair, the apartments were purchased by Callaway Foundation, Inc., in December 2009.
 The foundation funded their renovation, and the work was completed by Batson-Cook Co. of West Point.
 The property was turned over to the college in the spring of 2012.

-Evening classes

-Students enrolled in Business Administration or Human Development programs normally attend classes on Monday through Thursday evenings.
-Students may enroll in September, January, or March.
-Students in the above programs also may earn a minor in Sociology, Psychology or Human Resource Management.

-Transfer students with 60 hours of acceptable credit are eligible to apply for enrollment in the Degree Completion Programs in Public Health or Health and Human Services.
-Classes in the 23-month cohort programs are scheduled one night per week.
+Global Engagement

+The Study-Away program offers students international learning opportunities through semester or academic year long programs or short-term, faculty-led study away courses which are offered during May in the Maymester term.